-Some of you ask me to examine their content optimizations and their site following the use of the SEO Quantum semantic tool.
-I have compiled in this article errors related to the good practices of SEO that harms the visibility of your SEO content.
+Are you looking for what are the SEO mistakes you should find or avoid to make your website effective?
+Some of you asked me to examine their content optimizations and their site following the use of the SEO Quantum semantic tool.
+I have compiled in this article SEO errors to avoid that harm the visibility of your SEO content.
 Above all, take the time to check these few tips, they can improve the positioning of your pages.

 Natural referencing errors … I’ve done a few since I started.
 We all did it.
 For anyone who practices SEO, the list of SEO errors is important, rest assured.
-Unfortunately, even though these errors are widely known, they are still legion on most online businesses.
-SEO best practices can make your content, your page and your site even more visible.
+Unfortunately, even though these errors are widely known, they are still legion in most online businesses.
+SEO best practices can make your content, your page, and your site even more visible.
 So how to avoid SEO mistakes?

-The following are eight worst SEO mistakes that people, businesses continue to make in 2018 and what you can do to avoid them.
+The following are the eight worst SEO mistakes that people and businesses continue to make and what you can do to avoid them.